Ewooral/Ewooral-Tutorials/PYTHON/oop/class_instance_variables.md

 ```

-In line 2, we have created a class variable and in line 5, we have created an instance variable.

 ## Wrong use of class variables#

-It is imperative to use class variables properly since they are shared by all the class objects and can be modified using any one of them.
-Below is an example of wrongful use of class variables:
+It is imperative to use class variables properly since they are shared by all
+the class objects and can be modified using any one of them.
+Below is an example of
+wrongful use of class variables:
 ```py
 class Player:
     formerTeams = []  # class variables